ziadAhmed19/ESP32-WiFi-Credentials-Manager/captivePortal/README.md

 ### Debugging Tips
 - Make sure to monitor the logs using `ESP_LOGI` and `ESP_LOGW` to understand the flow of WiFi connection attempts.
 - Verify that all pointers and buffers are correctly allocated and freed to prevent memory leaks.

-This revised explanation aims for clarity and more logical flow, helping others understand your project's workings better.